ramzyizza/Collaborative-Text-Editor/README.md

 # Getting Started

-These instructions will guide you to retrieve the copy of the project and try to run it in your perosnal local host computer for testing purposes
+These instructions will guide you to retrieve the copy of the project and try to run it on your personal local host computer for testing purposes
 ## Initial Setup

-In order to retrieve the copy of the program, try to type:
+In order to retrieve the copy of the program, try to type on your terminal:
 ```bash
 $ git clone https://github.com/ramzyizza/Collaborative-Text-Editor
 ```
-Next, cd into the project and open it with your prefered IDE.
-It is highly recommended for you to use Visual Studio Code.
+Next, cd into the project and open it with your preferred IDE.
+It is highly recommended that you use Visual Studio Code.

 ```bash
 $ cd Collaborative-Text-Editor